akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 ### Configuration Compatibility Check

-Creating a cluster is about deploying two or more nodes and make then behave as if they were one single application.
+Creating a cluster is about deploying two or more nodes and make them behave as if they were one single application.
 Therefore it's extremely important that all nodes in a cluster are configured with compatible settings.

 The Configuration Compatibility Check feature ensures that all nodes in a cluster have a compatible configuration.
 Whenever a new node is joining an existing cluster, a subset of its configuration settings (only those that are required to be checked) is sent to the nodes in the cluster for verification.
 Once the configuration is checked on the cluster side, the cluster sends back its own set of required configuration settings.
 The joining node will then verify if it's compliant with the cluster configuration.
 The joining node will only proceed if all checks pass, on both sides.